lpardosixtosMs/Speedometer/resources/todomvc/big-dom-generator/README.md

 ```

 The flag `--save-dev` will create an entry in the package.json if one doesn't already exist.
 Now you can use the package in the project as if it was installed from npm.

-## Utils

-### `buildComplex.js` (Update this once other PR lands to use the new buildComplex function)

-This JavaScript file is used to generate an HTML file which embedds a standalone version of the TodoMVC application in the generated complex DOM.

-The buildComplex function takes several parameters, including the caller directory, source directory, title, files to move, extra CSS to link, and scripts to link.
-It removes the dist directory if it exists and generates a new index.html file in the dist directory which is the application embedded in the complex DOM.

-## Additional CSS

-### What's so special about javascript-web-components and lit TodoMVC?

-The shadow dom is a special dom that is attached to a web component.
-This is a great feature for web components, but it also means that the css rules of the page will not affect the shadow dom of the web component.
-To address this we created some util modules so that we can add the additional css rules to the shadow dom of the `todo-list` and in the shadow dom of the `list-item`s.

-### `add-todo-list-extra-css.js`

-This JavaScript file defines additional CSS styles for a to-do list.
-It creates a new CSSStyleSheet object called additionalTodoListStyleSheet and sets the styles for the :host(.show-priority) selector.

-The styles include CSS variables for border colors, background colors, text colors, and box shadows.
-These variables are used to define the styles for completed and not completed to-do list items based on their priority level.

-The additionalTodoListStyleSheet object is then assigned to the window.extraTodoListCssToAdopt property, which can be used to apply the additional styles to the to-do list.

-### `add-todo-item-extra-css.js`

-This JavaScript file defines additional CSS styles for a to-do list item.
-It creates a new CSSStyleSheet object called additionalStyleSheet and sets the styles for the li.completed and li:not(.completed) selectors.

-The styles include CSS variables for border colors, background colors, and text colors.
-These variables are used to define the styles for completed and not completed to-do list items.

-The additionalStyleSheet object is then assigned to the window.extraCssToAdopt property, which can be used to apply the additional styles to the to-do list.

-### There is a slight difference between `add-todo-item-extra-css.js` and `javascript-web-components/add-todo-item-extra-css.js`

-Given the slight structural difference between javascript-web-components & lit there are different selectors used.

-**Javascript-web-components** uses the following selectors:

--   `const selectors = [':host([completed="true"]) li', ':host([completed="false"]) li'];`

-**lit** uses the following selectors:

--   `const selectors = ["li.completed", "li:not(.completed)"];`